Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Introduction

 \section{Introduction}

-The LIGO-Virgo-KAGRA (LVK) collaboration has been routinely detecting transient gravitational-wave (GW) events from the coalescence of stellar-mass black hole (BH) binaries during their observing runs~\cite{Abbott_2020, AasiJ2015, Acernese_2014, ptaa125, PhysRevD.88.043007, GraceDBO4}.
-With the detection of over 100 such events, the era of GW astronomy has been firmly established~\cite{LIGOScientific:2018mvr, Abbott:2020niy, LIGOScientific:2021usb, LVK_O3c}.
-Additionally, the consortium had sporadically detected GWs from a few neutron star-neutron star (NS-NS or BNS) and neutron star-black hole (NS-BH) binaries~\cite{LVK_GW170817, BHNSs}.
-The discovery of inspiral GWs from merging NS-NS binary in GW170817, along with its electromagnetic counterparts, marked the advent of multi-messenger GW astronomy \cite{MM170817}.
-It is important to note that the currently operational GW observatories are primarily sensitive to the inspiral phase of GWs from binary NS systems~\cite{LVK_GW170817}.
+The LIGO-Virgo-KAGRA (LVK) collaboration routinely detects transient gravitational-wave (GW) events from compact binary coalescences, predominantly those of stellar-mass black hole binaries (BBHs)~\cite{Abbott_2020, AasiJ2015, Acernese_2014, ptaa125, PhysRevD.88.043007, GraceDBO4, GWTC5, GWTC5_pop}.
+With the GWTC-5 catalog now containing 390 candidates following the O4b release~\cite{GWTC5, GWTC5_pop}, the era of GW astronomy is firmly established~\cite{LIGOScientific:2018mvr, Abbott:2020niy, LIGOScientific:2021usb, LVK_O3c}.
+Additionally, the consortium has sporadically detected GWs from a few neutron star-neutron star (BNS) and neutron star-black hole (NSBH) binaries~\cite{LVK_GW170817, BHNSs, GWTC4, GWTC5} with long inspirals.
+These detections currently constrain local merger-rate densities to $\sim 7.6\text{--}250~\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$ for BNS systems and $\sim 9.1\text{--}84~\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$ for NSBH systems~\cite{O4pop, GWTC5_pop}.
+Furthermore, the discovery of inspiral GWs from the merging BNS binary GW170817, along with its electromagnetic counterparts, marked the advent of multi-messenger astronomy~\cite{MM170817}.
+It is important to note that the currently operational GW observatories are primarily sensitive to the inspiral phase of GWs from BNS systems~\cite{LVK_GW170817}.